Hedging Chinese stocks pricey as volatility fears persist

-NEW YORK (Reuters) - China’s uncertain economic path has made investors cautious, and they are stepping into the options market to protect against the chance of big swings in individual names.
+NEW YORK, Nov 11 (Reuters) - China’s uncertain economic path has made investors cautious, and they are stepping into the options market to protect against the chance of big swings in individual names.

 While U.S. stocks shrugged off a mid-October pullback, options market data for the last couple of weeks shows traders have continued to bid up the cost of hedging losses in Chinese stocks.